 What is the impact of the Apprenticeship Levy?

 The Apprenticeship Levy increases training opportunities for young people.
 This boosts productivity throughout the workforce.
 Over the course of time, it is thought that there will be a positive effect on the economy.
-It is possible there could be an increase in the amount of wages paid in the long-term.
+It is possible there could be an increase in a number of wages paid in the long-term.

 The system continues to support the best standard of training for new apprentices.
 Employers dedicated to creating new opportunities stand to benefit the most by getting out more than they pay in the Levy.